acg-team/Selection-in-Genes-Course/tutorials/model-selection/README.md

 >
 > 1. There is now a fixed tree file provided to ensure that the analyses are comparable.
 > 2. There are 2 additional model settings for testing.
+> 3. The tutorial now includes some LRTs in addition to AIC computation.

 ## Motivation